e-panourgia/Samuel_Beckett_Gray-codes/README.md

 # Samuel Beckett and  Gray codes
-A python script that find Beckett-Gray, Gray codes.
+A python script that finds Beckett-Gray, Gray codes.

 **Run**